New Haven, Connecticut Therapists

 Connecticut

-An Overview of Mental Health in New Haven, Connecticut
+Mental Health in New Haven, Connecticut

 Famous for Yale University, New Haven, Connecticut is consistently named one of the Best Places to Live and one of the Best Places to Retire by the U.S. News and World Report.

-New Haven is a coastal metropolis just A80 miles from New York City.
+New Haven is a coastal metropolis just 80 miles from New York City.
 Commuter trains on the Metro-North Railroad run between New Haven and the famous Grand Central Station multiple times a day, allowing some New Haven area residents to regularly visit or even work in New York City.
-The smooth train ride takes approximately 108 minutes each way, and often has passengers reading or listening to music with their headphones and preferred mobile devices during their weekday commutes.
+The smooth train ride takes approximately 108 minutes each way and often has passengers reading or listening to music with their headphones and preferred mobile devices during their weekday commutes.

 While New Haven is picturesque (especially in the fall and spring) and offers a rich cultural and educational atmosphere for residents and visitors alike, mental illnesses affect people everywhere.
 Fortunately, Yale University and other facilities offer high-quality treatment options for people with everything from depression to schizophrenia.